-3.5 Can the use of spectrum be made licence-exempt?
+3.3 Can the use of spectrum be made licence-exempt?
 If so, under what conditions?

 ANACOM defines in the National Frequency Table (QNAF) which frequencies are subject to the granting of individual rights of use.
-The other frequencies not included in the QNAF for such effect can be freely used.
+The other frequencies not included in the QNAF for such effect are licence-exempt and can be freely used.